 What does Quirk look for in a blog?

 When should I request a review copy?
-ARCs are typically available six months before a book goes on sale, and review copies are usually available around two months before the book’s publication.
+ARCs are typically available six months before a book goes on sale, and finished review copies are usually available around two months before the book’s publication.
 We may not be able to send you one right away, but the earlier you request one (and the more interest you have in the book), the more likely you are to be added to our mailing list.

 If the book has been published already, can I still request a copy for review?
 You can request a book at any time, but please note we rarely send finished copies after a title has been published, and always on a case-by-case basis.
 In general, we do not send out review copies once the book has been on sale for six months.

 When should I post my review and what should I include?
 We like to see reviews go up within a month of the book’s publication date (before or after), but as close to pub date as possible.
 However, we love seeing your excitement when you first have the book in your hands, so always feel free to share an “unboxing” post with us or on social media.

 One final important note: We do not send books to blogs that sell free review copies and ARCs.

 You are more than welcome to exchange review copies in swaps, gift them to your friends to read, or donate them to your local charity, school, or library, but they’re not intended for resale.